haltu/muuri/README.md

 Update the grid's [settings](#grid-options) dynamically.
 A few things to keep in mind:

 - It is recommended to only provide the settings you wish to change.
-- Updating some options while dragging or animating will lead to dragging aborting and/or animation fast-forwarding to the end.
+- Updating some options while dragging or animating will lead to dragging aborting and animation fast-forwarding to the end.
+- If the new settings potentially cause item dimensions to change remember to call `grid.refreshItems()` before doing the next layout.
-- If you update [layout](<(#grid-option-layout)>) the grid will _not_ automatically layout itself.
+- If you update [layout](#grid-option-layout) the grid will _not_ automatically layout itself.
 So remember to call `grid.layout()` after this method (if needed).
 The reasoning for this behaviour is that you might want to do other procedures to the grid (e.g. sort or filter) after calling this method in which case automatic layout is undesirable.

 **Parameters**